Code-Institute-Submissions/interactive-frontend-4/README.md

 In order to achieve and understand the different parts comprising this project, I based my coding on this video tutorial https://www.youtube.com/watch?v=L07i4g-zhDA

 **Game's Checklist**
-This is a list of things we need to achieve in the coding:
+To structure my information architecture I need to achieve in the coding:
 * A canvas where the game is played (2D)
-* Instructions how to play the game
 * Game Components
 * Game Engine or API
 * Score and timer
-* Local Storage
+* Local Storage and user interaction

+Further information about information architecture visit game.js file with comments.

 ### Collision of two sprites as killing action
 Now it's time to kill some birds!
 I understand that if I'm making the 2 components to collide for that we need to create the 2D axis.